 Image source: Checkerboard Marker Target

 In both stereo calibration and single-camera calibration, a checkerboard pattern offers an easy way to complete the calibration process.
-While complicated illumination presents a challenge in camera calibration, the checkerboard pattern serves as a suitable solution for high-precision calibration.
+While complicated illumination presents a challenge in camera calibration, this pattern serves as a suitable solution for high-precision calibration.
+Checkerboard calibration method is improved for high-precision calibration under complicated illumination.

 Image Source: Screenshots from https://learnopencv.com/camera-calibration-using-opencv/